 Receiving the news that an older family member has been diagnosed with the early stages of Alzheimer’s is life-altering.
 Thinking through the stages of Alzheimer’s and the numerous different facets and factors associated with the disease, both now as well as in the future, can be overwhelming.

 Over the next few months, in this three-part series, we will examine the early, middle and later stages of dementia.
-We’ll explain the particular care recommended during each stage, what family caregivers should expect, and how Morning Glory Home Care, the premier provider of home health care in O’Fallon, Illinois, and the surrounding areas, can help.
+We’ll explain the particular care recommended during each stage, what family caregivers should expect, and how Morning Glory Home Care can help.

 If you’ve recently stepped into the role of caring for a senior in the early stage of Alzheimer’s disease, we have the help and the hope you need.
 The first step is to just take a deep breath and find comfort in understanding you are not alone.
 There are more than 50 million people currently living with dementia across the globe, and ten million new diagnoses yearly.

 It is also beneficial to understand that the beginning stage of Alzheimer’s might last for several years, frequently with treatment options designed to slow the advancement of the disease.
 And, many seniors during the early stage experience minimal cognitive difficulties – meaning you will have the chance to work with your loved one to put into place a plan that covers each of the older adult’s wishes related to long-term care, finances and legal matters.

 Keeping that in mind, following are the changes you may expect, both for the senior and yourself.

 Early Stage Dementia – Impact on the Senior Diagnosed:

 - Denial and/or fear